sirfifer/tunepalgodot-d/docs/FORK_OVERVIEW_FOR_BRYAN.md

 ### Why I'm Working This Way

 This is part of a deliberate journey I'm on.
 I'm reinventing my career around AI - not just using AI tools, but developing deep expertise in *effective collaboration with AI*.
-The jobs I'm pursuing (many in Dublin) require demonstrating real skill in this area.
+I'm also doing a bit of research on the side on non-llm model development.The jobs I'm pursuing (many in Dublin) require demonstrating real skill in this area.

 So when I picked up this project, it was partly because:
 1. I genuinely love traditional music and want Tunepal to succeed